 The test is simple, quick and safe, and is as accurate as a test performed by the doctor or a trained nurse.
+It’s also free under Medicare.

 Ultimately, the self-test may help get Australia closer to eradicating cervical cancer altogether.
-Especially once it’s rolled out to all women on 1 July, 2022.

 For more information about cervical screening

 - Book a cervical screening test with your doctor or nurse.
+Use the healthdirect Service Finder, to locate a healthcare provider near you.

 - Register to receive a free SMS reminder the month your cervical screening test is due, from the Australian Cervical Cancer Foundation.